 -

-Balanced Carbohydrates & Fats: Choose sources of complex carbohydrate fiber (brown rice, whole wheat bread) and healthy fats (fruits, olive oil) so that growth hormones work optimally.
+Balanced Carbohydrates & Fats: Choose complex carbohydrate fiber sources (brown rice, whole-wheat bread) and healthy fats (fruits, olive oil) for optimal growth hormone function.

 -

-Hydration: Minimum 2–3 liters of water/day to maintain performance and energy sources.
+Hydration: A minimum of 2–3 liters of water/day to maintain performance and energy levels.

-Healthy Calorie Surplus: Add 200–400 kcal above your daily intake (TDEE) to support muscle building.
+- Healthy Calorie Surplus: Add 200–400 kcal above your daily needs (TDEE) to support muscle building.

-Also Read: Do You Need Weight Training If You Already Practice Yoga Regularly?
+Read Also: Do You Need Weight Training When You Already Practice Yoga Regularly?

-Muscle cells will grow when you rest, not when you train them.
+Muscle cells grow when you rest, not when you exercise.

 -